 Dr. Timothy Hedeen is a Professor of Conflict Management and serves as University Ombudsman at KSU.

-He provides mediation services through court and private programs, delivers trainings in the areas of conflict resolution and communication, facilitates group and public policy decision making and planning, and conducts research and evaluation on dispute resolution and justice policy.
+He provides mediation services and training; delivers introductory and advanced trainings in conflict resolution, decision-making, and communication; facilitates group and public policy decision making and planning; and conducts research and evaluation on dispute resolution and justice policy.

-He serves on the editorial boards of Conflict Resolution Quarterly and Family Court Review, and serves on the Commission on Dispute Resolution of the Georgia Supreme Court.
-He is a senior consultant to the Consortium for Appropriate Dispute Resolution in Special Education, a former member of the Section Council of the American Bar Association's Section of Dispute Resolution, and a past chair of the Board of Directors of the National Association for Community Mediation.
+He serves on the editorial board of Conflict Resolution Quarterly and is an appointed member of the Commission on Dispute Resolution of the Georgia Supreme Court.
+He is a senior consultant to the Consortium for Appropriate Dispute Resolution in Special Education, a former member of the Section Council of the American Bar Association's Section of Dispute Resolution, a former editorial board member of Family Court Review, and a past chair of the Board of Directors of the National Association for Community Mediation.

-Dr. Hedeen is an active member of the American Bar Association Section of Dispute Resolution, the Association for Conflict Resolution, the National Association for Community Mediation, and the American Association of University Professors.
+Dr. Hedeen is an active member of the American Bar Association Section of Dispute Resolution, the Association for Conflict Resolution, the International Ombudsman Association, the National Association for Community Mediation, and the American Association of University Professors.
 He is past president of the KSU chapter of AAUP.

 Timothy Hedeen, 2012, “Remodeling the Multi-door Courthouse to ‘Fit the Forum to the Folks’: How Screening and Preparation will Enhance ADR” Marquette Law Review 95(3): 941-954